Simon Diamond

-Patrick Kenney (born May 26, 1968) is an American retired professional wrestler and baseball player, better known by his ring name, Simon Diamond.
-He is currently working for the National Wrestling Alliance as Director of Talent Relations.
+Patrick Joseph Michael Kenney (born May 26, 1968) is an American retired professional wrestler and baseball player, better known by his ring name, Simon Diamond.
+He is working for the National Wrestling Alliance as Director of Talent Relations.
 Diamond is best known for his appearances with Extreme Championship Wrestling from 1998 to 2001.

-Baseball career
+Early life

-Patrick Kenney was an avid baseball player as a teenager, and was approached by the San Diego Padres to play Major League Baseball as a catcher in 1986.
+Kenney attended the Salesianum School for Boys in Wilmington, Delaware, graduating in 1986.
+An avid baseball player as a teenager, he was approached by the San Diego Padres to play Major League Baseball as a catcher in 1986.
 Kenney decided not to sign the contract he was offered, opting to pursue a college education first.
 Kenney took a job at the Out Of Bounds sports bar as a bartender and attended Virginia Commonwealth University on a baseball scholarship, earning a bachelor's degree in English.
 He originally planned to play baseball professionally after graduating, but was forced to reconsider after suffering a severe shoulder injury.
 Kenney's prior baseball career would later be used as an angle when he would visit the training camp of the 2005 world champions, the Chicago White Sox.